 The Texas Historical Commission is ready to help property owners, local officials and state and federal agencies in communities that may be impacted by weather events.

 In Texas, both disaster preparedness and disaster relief are coordinated by the Division of Emergency Management (DEM).
 When the President declares a federal disaster, the Federal Emergency Management Agency (FEMA) becomes involved.
 The use of federal funds to assist communities after a disaster is subject to review under Section 106 of the National Historic Preservation Act when the clean-up and repair work impacts historic properties.
 In these situations DEM and FEMA consult with the Texas Historical Commission to ensure that the historic resources are protected.

 The THC can advise owners of historic properties on the proper clean-up and rehabilitation techniques after disaster strikes.
 In Texas the most prevalent disaster threats are floods, hurricanes and tornados.
 Fire also poses a threat to individual historic buildings and can constitute a small-scale disaster for property owners.

-The following websites provide useful information on appropriate treatment of historic properties and museum collections after a disaster:
+The following resources provide useful information on appropriate treatment of historic properties and museum collections after a disaster:

-- Museums and cultural institutions: The American Institute for Conservation of Historic and Artistic Works – Collections Emergency Response Team (AIC-CERT) responds to the needs of cultural institutions during emergencies and disasters.
+- The American Institute for Conservation of Historic and Artistic Works National Heritage Responders (NHR) respond to the needs of cultural institutions during emergencies and disasters.
 Additionally, many of Heritage Preservation's critical programs transitioned to this organization following its dissolution in 2015.

-- Truss bridges: The Texas Department of Transportation has developed guidance for addressing flood damage to truss bridges.
+- The Texas Department of Transportation has developed guidance for addressing flood damage to truss bridges.

 Did your public or private nonprofit facility sustain damage during a disaster?